OUR MISSION

 Advancing the limited government principles of the U.S. Constitution by increasing transparency within Congress and the 50 state legislatures.

-Constructing scorecards for the leading liberty-minded organizations and bringing the movement together through our research and technology.
+Constructing the most comprehensive policy and voting data sets for the leading liberty-minded organizations and bringing the movement together through our research and technology.

 The Problem